emmanuelmoon/BooleanRetrieval/README.md

 This is a Python project for running boolean and proximity queries on a given set of research papers.

+## File structure

+The included files are:
+1. processing.ipynb
+2. RunQueries.ipynb

+Run first file to preprocessing.
+Second file is for running queries.

 ## Installation
 You need to clone to the directory.
 Make to sure to clone the ".pkl" file as they contain the indices.
 You need a recent version of Python which should includes: